 What is WordPress?

 WordPress powers over 26% of the top one million websites worldwide.
 Because it’s one of the most stable, easy to use, and robust programs, it’s a clear favorite among website designers.

-For those aren’t developers, WordPress is perfect for those that want to build a website without knowing any code.
+For those aren’t developers, WordPress is perfect for those that want to publish a website without knowing any code.
 It allows you to build a professional site that takes advantage of advanced features such as social media integration and that works on all browsers, including mobile devices.

 The first thing you need to do is register a domain.

 Your domain name is the anchor that defines your brand.
 You’ll add this to all your marketing materials, including your email signature, for maximum exposure.

 There are many types of domain extensions (also called TLDs, or top-level domains) such as .com, .org, and .net.
 Those three basic TLDs are still the most recognized, but you might also consider others like .travel, .mobile, or .coffee.
 You can also consider protecting your name or brand by registering multiple names that point to the same website, called “parking.”

 Best Practice: Choose a domain name that’s as short as possible, that reflects your business or brand, and probably a .com (they’re still the gold standard).